 I’ve attempted in this article to keep things as simple as possible, but in reality this is one of the most complex topics in fly fishing.
-One thing’s for sure, double handers open up new realms of the New Zealand fishing experience especially in their ability to fish large flies effectively in our bigger rivers.
+One thing’s for sure, double handers open up new realms of the New Zealand fishing experience especially in their ability to fish large flies effectively in our bigger rivers and during the closed season on other waters.
 And what happens when you fish big flies in big rivers?
 Well I’ll leave that for you to find out.

 In the meantime, check out part one of our Manic Guide To Spey video series where Chris Dore runs through all of the basics of gear and rigging up and once you've watched that you can jump right into Intro To Spey Part Two.